-Early deployment of CCS, especially retrofits, avoids early retirement of productive assets, thus keeping people in employment.
+Early deployment of CCS, especially retrofits, could avoid potential early retirement of productive assets, thus keeping people in employment.

 5. CCS is one of the most effective options available to reduce emissions and meet international climate change targets, and there are abundant storage resources to support widespread CCS development

 With abundant underground storage resources at our disposal, storage remains the easiest and most logical CO2 mitigation solution.
 Most of the world’s key CO2 storage basins have been well assessed and almost every high-emitting nation has demonstrated substantial storage potential.

 Detailed surveys have been undertaken in many countries, including the US, Canada, Australia, Japan, China, Norway and the UK, where potential storage sites are well defined and well documented.
 Many other countries are progressing storage studies.